-In accordance with Government Auditing Standards, we have also issued our report dated September 28, 2017 on our consideration of the Rhode Island Industrial Facilities Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated November 5, 2018 on our consideration of the Rhode Island Industrial Facilities Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Rhode Island Industrial Facilities Corporation's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Rhode Island Industrial Facilities Corporation's internal Facilities Corporation's internal control over financial control over financial reporting at compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Rhode Island Industrial Facilities Corporation's internal corporation's internal corporation's internal corporation's internal corporation's internal corporation's internal control over financial reporting or on compliance.

-Blum, Shapino + Company, P.C.
+Blum, Stapino + Company, P.C.

-Cranston, Rhode Island September 28, 2017
+Cranston, Rhode Island November 5, 2018

-RHODE ISLAND INDUSTRIAL FACILITIES CORPORATION (A COMPONENT UNIT OF THE STATE OF RHODE ISLAND) MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2017 AND 2016
+RHODE ISLAND INDUSTRIAL FACILITIES CORPORATION (A COMPONENT UNIT OF THE STATE OF RHODE ISLAND) MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2018 AND 2017

-As management of the Rhode Island Industrial Facilities Corporation (the Corporation), a component unit of the State of Rhode Island (the State), we offer readers of the Corporation's financial statements this narrative overview and analysis of the financial activities of the Corporation for the years ended June 30, 2017 and 2016.
+As management of the Rhode Island Industrial Facilities Corporation (the Corporation), a component unit of the State of Rhode Island (the State), we offer readers of the Corporation's financial statements this narrative overview and analysis of the financial activities of the Corporation for the years ended June 30, 2018 and 2017.
 The Corporation's financial statements, accompanying notes, and supplementary information should be read in conjunction with the following discussion.